I’ve got two more days left and then after that, I’m going to go radio silent with the team for 1-week with the exception of one client.

 - Give people room to grow/develop and lead

-- Give people permission to focus upon innovation
+- Give people permission to focus on innovation

-- Give them specific direction that requires them to focus upon innovation
+- Give them a specific direction that requires them to focus on innovation

 - Give some examples of what you mean to get their creative juices flowing

-- Setup a follow procedure so that people know this actually IS in integral to their role
+- Setup a follow procedure so that people know this actually IS integral to their role

 You put all of these components together and you’re effectively crowdsourcing innovation!

-I’ve asked 13 people to spend 10-30 minutes per week to think about this.
+I’ve asked 13 people to spend 10-30 minutes per week thinking about this.
 I expect there to be a less than 50% pickup rate and then I expect perhaps no one to come up with much….